 Rafters hiking in and out of the canyon at Phantom Ranch typically use the Bright Angel Trail and leave from the Pipe Creek Beach saving 1.5 miles of hiking along the river.

 Horn is the start of the biggest series of rapids within the Granite Gorge.
 Scout on the right, pull in high to be sure you can get back out to the middle line.
-Next is Granite Falls (mile 93.9), scout on the left.
+At low water this is one of the most challenging rapids on the river.

 The Hermit Trail meets the river here.
 The rapid can be scouted on the left.
 In July and August Hermit rapid flips many rafts.
 If you can make it down upright or upside down it is an unforgettable ride.

 Mile 97.1: Boucher Rapid (4-5)

 This is the most notorious rapid in the Grand Canyon.
 Flipping in the hole at Crystal can lead to an ugly swim through the boulder garden below.
 Scout on river right.
 This is the start of the Gems, a fun series of rapids including Tuna, Agate, Sapphire, Turquoise, Emerald, Ruby, and Serpentine.